 All medicines have risks and benefits.
-Your doctor has weighed the risks of you or your child taking CRESEMBA against the benefits they expect it will have.
+Your doctor has weighed the risks of you taking CRESEMBA against the benefits they expect it will have for you.

 This medicine is not addictive.

 This medicine is available only with a doctor's prescription.